India tests nuclear-capable ICBM

 The first one was launched in 2012.

-Monday's missile was fired from a canister on mobile launcher from an island off the coast of the eastern Indian state of Odisha.
+Monday's missile was fired from a canister on mobile launcher -- features that help protect the missile and allows for quick deployment and firing -- from an island off the coast of the eastern Indian state of Odisha.

+India has somewhere between 100 to 120 nuclear warheads, according to the Federation of American Scientists -- more than North Korea, but less than China and a similar amount as Pakistan.

-But the development could be worrying for China -- with a range of more than 5,000 kilometers (more than 3,100 miles) the Agni-V is India's longest-range and puts Beijing within striking distance.
+Specifically, the development is likely most worrying for China -- with a range of more than 5,000 kilometers (more than 3,100 miles) the Agni-V is India's longest-range and puts Beijing within striking distance.

 Pakistan, India's historical adversary, was already in range before the Agni-V, according to IHS Jane's, a military analysis company.